-- participate in an alternative course of an advanced level in the area of the optedout course, or a beginner level course in an area not covered by the eight courses within MPS-Cog, or - participate in the opted-out course as a Teaching Assistant.
+- participate in an alternative course of an advanced level in the area of the opted-out course, or a beginner level course in an area not covered by the eight courses within MPS-Cog, or - participate in the opted-out course as a Teaching Assistant.

-The specifics of such an arrangement must be discussed with the tutor and our Curriculum Officer Ewa Koper.
+The specifics of such an arrangement must be discussed with the tutor and the coordination team.